AdobeDocs/campaign-standard.en/help/audiences/using/aep-about-audience-destinations-service.md

 The Audience Destinations service allows you to build highly targeted audiences based on large, complex datasets and share these segments near real-time with other Adobe Experience Cloud solutions.
 The Adobe Experience Platform consolidates profile, behavioral and multi-entity data to help you build a 360 view of your customer, enabling you to effectively manage your customer experiences.

-Campaign Standard allows you to workk with Adobe Experience Platform, in order to identify collections of profiles, known as **Audiences**.
+Campaign Standard allows you to work with Adobe Experience Platform, in order to identify collections of profiles, known as **Audiences**.
 They are created by building **segments**, which are rules including profile attributes and event data originating from Adobe Experience Platform.

 Global concepts on Unified Profile & Segmentation Services can be referenced in [these dedicated documents](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation.html).